MDjavaheri/Shulchan-Aruch/readme.md

 # Shulchan Aruch Analysis

 ## Goal
-To statistically analyze the text of Shulchan Aruch in light of the Klalim.
-See http://halachipedia.com/index.php?title=Shulchan_Aruch for a basic treatment of guidelines for reading Shulchan Aruch.

 Provides:
 * Raw statistics
 * Allows querying your own regex
-* Interactive queires - run a query and see all the resulting Simanim/Seifim
+* Interactive queires - run a query and see all the resulting locations referenced

+To statistically analyze the text of Shulchan Aruch in light of the rules (Klalim) of understanding his articulation.
+For example, in a "Stam veYesh" - a ruling in which the first opinion is presented anonymously and then a second one is presented with "Yesh Omrim" ("There are those who say") - the Halacha is generally understood to follow the former, "Stam" opinion.
+In a "Yesh Omrim veYesh Omrim" - two opinions presented with "There are those who say" - the Halacha follows the latter.
+There is much literature available regarding these rules and their exceptions, so it would be valuable to know how often they occur and where.
+Therefore, the goal is to produce an accurate count of occurences for a number of articulations and references to where they appear.

+See http://halachipedia.com/index.php?title=Shulchan_Aruch for a basic treatment of guidelines for reading Shulchan Aruch.

 ## Basic Usage/Behavior

 For each section of Shulchan Aruch, the text file is opened and queries for a series of regexes.
 Counts of occurrences for each query are logged to the console.